MicrosoftDocs/memdocs/memdocs/intune/user-help/effects-of-device-reset-company-portal-ios.md

 ---
 # required metadata

-title: Factory reset a device in Intune Company Portal  | Microsoft Docs
+title: Reset device in Intune Company Portal  | Microsoft Docs
 description: Describes what happens after you reset a device in the Intune Company Portal app for iOS and includes the steps for how to do it.
 keywords:
 author: lenewsad